Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 England, Dorset, Chalet on the Beach

-As you can enjoy all of the above 5 walks in Dorset as day walks, then probably the best way to cover as many of them as possible, or to see as many parts of this county as possible, is to base yourself in one place and then travel around from there.
+As you can enjoy all of the above 5 walks in Dorset as day walks, the best way to cover as many of them as possible, or to see as many parts of this county as possible, is to base yourself in one place and then travel around the county from there.

 This will save you the hassle of having to pack up each night and, as Dorset is easy to explore in a car, it makes a lot more sense in terms of a relaxing getaway!